-The Learning Abroad Adviser Training is an hour and a half training session developed for UMTC staff or faculty who work with undergraduate students planning to study abroad.
+Learning Abroad Adviser Training is designed for UMTC staff or faculty who work with undergraduate students planning to study abroad.
 This training presents the process of how UMTC students plan for learning abroad academically, financially, and personally.
 Learn more about adviser trainings or read about the Learning Abroad Center advising staff's mission and roles when working with campus advisers.

 Classroom visits are classic peer-to-peer promotional presentations.
 They are 5–10 minute presentations on study abroad given to undergraduate classes (1000–3000 level) around campus by returned study abroad students.
 Presentations include the presenter's personal international experience, general encouragement for students to go abroad and information on how to get started.
 To schedule a classroom visit, please contact Maria Wentworth.

-The newly formed University of Minnesota–Twin Cities Education Abroad Network includes and serves professional advisers, faculty members, administrators, and others involved with education abroad.
+The University of Minnesota–Twin Cities Education Abroad Network includes and serves professional advisers, faculty members, administrators, and others involved with education abroad.